Star flows: a characterization via Lyapunov functions: Introduction

 The definition for diffeomorphisms is analogous.

-In the case of diffeomorphisms, $C^1$ structural stability is equivalent to star condition (and equivalent to Axiom A plus no cycle), see e.g. \cite{Man88}.
+In the case of diffeomorphisms, $C^1$ $\Omega$-structural stability is equivalent to star condition (and equivalent to Axiom A plus no cycle), see e.g. \cite{Man88}.

 However, in the case of flows, the situation is much more complex.
-In fact, in absence of singularities, Gan and Wen \cite{GanWen2006} proved that nonsingular star flows satisfy Axiom A and no cycle condition.
-But, in the singular setting, this is no longer true.
-One of the most emblematic example that a star flow does not satisfy Axiom A is the geometric Lorenz Attractor \cite{Guck76, Lo63}.
+Although in absence of singularities, Gan and Wen \cite{GanWen2006} proved that nonsingular star flows satisfy Axiom A and no cycle condition, in the singular setting, this is no longer true.

+One of the most emblematic example that a star flow does not satisfy Axiom A is the geometric Lorenz Attractor \cite{Guck76}, \cite{Lo63}.

 From this, remained the question about singular star vector fields.